ibm-js/requirejs-dplugins/README.md

 	$ cd requirejs-dplugins
 	$ bower install
+	$ bower install jquery (if you are using the jquery plugin)

 ## css
 This plugin will load and wait for a css file.
 CSS loaded with this plugin can be overwritten by